-By default, all Split SDKs have default configuration that allow them to process heavy load of generated Impressions and Events.
+By default, all Split SDKs have default configuration that allows them to process a heavy load of generated Impressions and Events.
 These config parameters values are documented in the help section of each SDK.

 impressionsRefreshRate = 60 (seconds)

 For the Impressions, the above settings means the SDK can handle up to 30k impressions (each impression is generated by one

 If your code is generating more than 30k impressions per minute, then you will need to update these parameters.
 For example if you are generating 60k impressions per minute you could set:

 impressionsRefreshRate = 20

 It's always advisable to provide some buffer for the SDK to handle the actual load.

 Note: If the Queue size is reached, the SDK will attempt to post its contents regardless of when the impression post thread runs.